-These results suggest that subjects can not only hear adversarial speech as speech, but can also decipher at least some of the content of such speech.
-Whereas the task in Experiments 1-2 could have been solved by attending to phonetic or phonological features (such as prosody, intonation, or picking up one or two phonemes), Experiment 3 required some understanding at the level of words.
-This ability thus goes far beyond what was previously shown in transcription tasks, further showing how sensitive sensitive tests can reveal surprisingly robust perceptual knowledge in ways that less sensitive tests cannot.
+1 and 2 could have been solved by attending to phonetic or phonological features (such as prosody, intonation, or picking up one or two phonemes), Experiment 3 required some understanding at the level of words.
+This ability thus goes beyond what was previously shown in transcription tasks, further showing how sensitive tests can reveal perceptual knowledge that less sensitive tests cannot.

-6 Experiment 4: Fill in the Blank, After a Single Play
+6. Experiment 4: Fill in the blank, after a single play

-Experiment 3 suggested that subjects can not only hear adversarial speech as speech, but can also comprehend the content of that speech.
+Experiment 3 suggested that subjects can not only hear adversarial speech as speech, but can also comprehend at least some of the content of that speech.
 However, it is perhaps possible that the forced-choice options themselves assisted subjects in parsing the speech, and in a way that could potentially undermine our interpretation of that experiment.
-When one is given a clue about what to hear in obfuscated speech, it may be easier to hear that speech in line with one's expectations (suggesting that speech processing is subject to top-down influence; see especially Remez et al., 1981, as well as discussion in Firestone and Scholl, 2016a,b; Vinson et al., 2016).
-In that case, one could imagine the following sequence of events: First, subjects heard an adversarial speech clip (e.g., "laughter is the best \\\\\\") and initially found it completely incomprehensible; second, they noticed the possible answers (e.g., "milk" vs. "medicine"); third, it occurred to them that not many well-known phrases end in "medicine", such that one of the possible phrases might be "laughter is the best medicine" (or "a taste of your own medicine", but perhaps few others); fourth, and finally, they re-played the adversarial speech clip while paying special attention to whether it might be the phrase "laughter is the best", and indeed were able to hear it that way.
+When one is given a clue about what to hear in obfuscated speech, it may be easier to hear that speech in line with one's expectations (suggesting that speech processing is subject to top-down influence; see especially Remez, Rubin, Pisoni, & Carrell, 1981, as well as discussion in Firestone and Scholl, 2016a, 2016b; Vinson et al., 2016).
+In that case, one could imagine the following sequence of events: First, subjects heard an adversarial speech clip (e.g., "laughter is the best ") and initially found it completely incomprehensible; second, they noticed the possible answers (e.g., "milk" vs. "medicine"); third, it occurred to them that not many well-known phrases end in "medicine," such that one of the possible phrases might be "laughter is the best medicine" (or "a taste of your own medicine," but perhaps few others); fourth, and finally, they replayed the adversarial speech clip while paying special attention to whether it might be the phrase "laughter is the best," and indeed were able to hear it that way.